 Discover hip back-alley restaurants around Gastown

 Gastown is a downtown neighbourhood near the waterfront.
-It’s also the oldest commercial district in the city with well-preserved Victorian-style architecture lining the streets.
+It’s the oldest commercial district in the city.
+As you wander, you’ll dazzle at the well-preserved Victorian-style architecture lining the streets.
 Along with Granville Island, Gastown is one of the hippest spots in the city.
 The old architecture hides a wide range of exclusive night clubs, dive bars, fancy restaurants, and high-end shops.

 The Steam Clock in Gastown is one of the top points of interest in Vancouver.
 Many tourists visit the neighbourhood just to see the clock.
-Built in 1977, the clock is now powered by an electric motor but you can still see the old steam engine that powered the clock through the glass on the sides of the frame.
+Built in 1977, the clock is now powered by an electric motor.
+Tou can still see the old steam engine that powered the clock through the glass on the sides of the frame.

 View ancient artifacts as you tour the Museum of Anthropology

 Some of the top things to see in Vancouver are found in the Museum of Anthropology.
-With a massive collection of First Nations artifacts, you’ll learn more about the peoples that originally populated the region.
+With a massive collection of First Nations artifacts, you’ll learn more about the people who originally populated the region.
 Many of the artifacts are ancient sculptures carved thousands of years ago.

 It holds over 50,000 items, so you won’t be able to see everything during one trip.
 While the museum is mostly dedicated to the indigenous people of Canada, it also houses artifacts from other cultures.
 The African collection includes over 2800 items including masks, carvings, and weaponry.
 When you’re done viewing the artifacts, visit the gift shop to pick up a few souvenirs.